 There is no explicit policy of considering specific nationalities as manifestly well-founded.
 At most, some nationalities obtain higher rates of protection than the average rate e.g. Syria, Iraq or Afghanistan.
 These countries had first instance recognition rates of 95.2%, 84.2% and 83.1% respectively in 2017.
 In 2018, rates for Afghanistan dropped to 67.4%, for Syria to 85.6% and for Iraq to 73.1% according to Eurostat.
-Similarly in 2019, rates for Afghanistan dropped to 62.5%, for Syria to 71,5% and 66,8% for Iraq according to Eurostat.
-The data for 2020 was not available at the time of writing.
+Similarly in 2019, rates for Afghanistan dropped to 62.5%, for Syria to 71.5% and 66.8% for Iraq according to Eurostat.
+In 2020, the first instance recognition rate was for 75.9% for Syrians, 39.4% for Iraqis and 63.2% for Afghans.
+The data for 2021 was not available at the time of writing.

 All relocated persons have previously undergone interviews with OFPRA, for the Office to assess their need for protection and potential threats to public order.
 No official data are available about this mechanism or the nationality of selected persons.
 However, it appears through communication on arrival in France from OFII and the Ministry of Interior that relocated persons are mainly from Sudan, Eritrea and Somalia.
 Following their arrival, these persons have been quickly received by OFII and granted refugee status by OFPRA.